Gamma Lines and Dark Matter from Anomaly Cancellation: MAJORANA DARK MATTER

 The bounds coming from direct detection experiments are obtained under the assumption that the leading order in the cross-section is velocity independent.
 In order to apply these bounds we proceed as follows,

 where $\sigma_{\chi N}^{\text{DDexp}}$ is the upper bound on the scattering cross-section given by the direct detection experiments, and the effective velocity is given by the ratio $\overline{v^3}/\overline{v}$, where the average velocity is the velocity of the dark matter convoluted with a Maxwell-Boltzmann distribution.
 Here the effective velocity is $v_\text{eff} \approx 0.001 \, c $.
+Notice that the contribution to the spin-dependent cross-section is suppressed by the momentum transferred and since in our case we have the elastic scattering limit this contribution is highly-suppressed.

-In Fig.~\ref{DD} we show the predictions for the direct detection nucleon-dark matter cross section for different scenarios where one achieve the correct value for the relic density.
+In Fig.~\ref{DD} we show the predictions for the direct detection nucleon-dark matter cross section for different scenarios where one achieves the correct value for the relic density.
 The region in red is excluded by the new LZ direct detection bounds.
 We show the four scenarios: a) $g_B=0.25$ and $\sin \theta_B=0.001$ b) $g_B=0.25$ and $\sin \theta_B=0.01$ c) $g_B=1$ and $\sin \theta_B=0.001$ and d) $g_B=1$ and $\sin \theta_B=0.01$.
 As one can appreciate, some scenarios with $\sin \theta_B=0.01$ are ruled out by the LZ bounds, and only a small region when $g_B=0.25$ is excluded.
 This results justify our choice for the value of the mixing angle used in the previous section to study the Higgs decays which is very important to predict the gamma-ray spectrum coming from dark matter annihilation.